Written by Neil Patel

 Google has evolved to the point where it’s simply not possible to indiscriminately build links to a site and expect to rank.
 Try that, and you’ll get a penalty.

-So, how can you safely build links in 2015?
+So, how can you safely build links?
 There remain several legitimate and appropriate ways.
 The following are the five that I use most often.

 1. Guest Blog & Get Others To Do It, Too

 As with any technique, you have to be careful with guest blogging.
 The declaration from Google head of webspam Matt Cutts that “guest blogging is done” is only partially true.
 Google took down several major blog networks, indicating that they were really serious about penalizing spammy guest blogging.
 It is likely that Google will continue to refine their algorithm to weed out even more of these less-than-trustworthy forms of guest blogging.